gentzkow/template_archive/README.md

 sudo python -m pip install -r requirements.txt
 ```

-However, we caution against this given the potential security risks.
+However, we caution against this (in particular for Macs) given the potential security risks.
 Instead, we recommend including the `--user` flag to your bash command.
 ```
 python -m pip install --user -r requirements.txt
 ```